Jayis/Notes/Coding Interview Roadmap/Grokking Data Structures and Algorithms for Coding Interviews/Grokking Data Structures and Algorithms for Coding Interviews.md

 For every node, height difference of left subtree and right subtree should be no more than 1
 #### Splay Tree
 To reduce the search time for the node, Splay the node to root after every operation.

+## HashMap
+### Intro
+After reviewing the implement detail of a (simple) hashmap, I found several things to be noticed.

+Let's first remind ourselves of how hashmap works
+1. use hash function to map input to a hashed index
+2. locate in pre-allocated table with the hased index
+3. deal with collision

+#### Pre-allocated table
+Even though we say that the space complexity is O(K), which K is the number of unique elemnets in input.
+But the table is actually pre-allocated, either a "array" or "array of list", there's a constant space usage for O(1)-time operations.

+#### Collision
+##### Open Addressing (Closed Hashing):
+Open addressing techniques resolve hash collisions by probing for the next available slot within the hash table itself.
+This approach is called open addressing since it opens up the entire hash table for finding an empty slot during insertion.
+It is also known as closed hashing because the insertion is restricted to existing slots within the table without using any external data structures.
+##### Separate Chaining (Open Hashing):
+Separate chaining offers a rather simpler chaining mechanism to resolve collisions.
+Each slot in the hash table points to a separate data structure, such as a linked-list.
+This linked-list or chain stores multiple elements that share the same hash index.
+When a collision occurs, new elements are simply appended to the existing list in the corresponding slot.
+Separate chaining is an "open hashing" technique because the hash table is "open" to accommodate multiple elements within a single bucket (usually using a chain) to handle collisions.
+##### Perks & Downside of Separate Chaining
+- Perks
+  - Simple Implementation
+  - Dynamic Memory Usage
+- Downsides
+  - Increased Memory Overhead
+    - Cache Inefficiency
+    - External Fragmentation

+### Being Mindful in Interview
+#### Space complexity
+Be aware of the input space.
+The space complexity is O(input space) rather then O(# of input chars).

+For example, take a lower-case string and record the frequencies of each character.
+The space complexity will not be O(N) but O(26), which equals to O(1).